hbctraining/Intro-to-shell-flipped/lessons/08_HPC_intro_and_terms.md

 <img src="../img/serial_hpc_3samples.png" width="450">
 </p>

-This is great, but it is not as efficient as using multithreading each analysis and using a set of 8 cores for each of the 3 input samples.
+This is great, but it is not as efficient as multithreading each analysis, and using a set of 8 cores for each of the three input samples.
 This is actually considered to be true parallelization.

 <p align="center">
 <img src="../img/multithreaded_hpc_3samples.png" width="650">